/utils/repr_utils.py

 options/attributes being used by an object.

-the code will raise an AttributeError and fall back to
+In case the object doesn't have a __dict__ attribute, the code will raise an AttributeError and fall back to using

-using the basic string representation of the object.
+the basic string representation of the object.

 Note that `threading.Lock` objects are excluded from the final representation.